How to make video and audio accessible

 Why videos need a visual description

-Pre-recorded videos must describe important visual information that's needed to understand what a video is communicating.
+Pre-recorded videos must describe important visual information needed to understand the content.
 This helps people who:

 - are blind or have trouble seeing the video